will4381/relative-protocol/INTEGRATION.md

 - Host app depends on `RelativeProtocolCore` for configuration primitives and `RelativeProtocolHost` for high-level tunnel lifecycle, control messaging, and diagnostics.
 - Packet Tunnel Extension depends on `RelativeProtocolCore` and `RelativeProtocolTunnel`.
 The extension delegates tunnel lifecycle to `ProviderController`.
-- The Leaf engine is distributed via a binary target; consumers fetch the zipped xcframework automatically through SwiftPM.
-- Contributors should run `./Scripts/build.sh` if they need a local Leaf build—the script refreshes `RelativeProtocol/Binary/Leaf.xcframework` and produces a zipped archive plus checksum for release packaging.
+- The Leaf engine ships as a local binary target.
+After cloning, run `./Scripts/build.sh` once to generate `RelativeProtocol/Binary/Leaf.xcframework` (or set `LEAF_XCFRAMEWORK_PATH` to point at a prebuilt copy) before resolving the package.

 ## 1) Add the Package (SPM)